coderefinery/manuals/director.md

       the Zoom display.

-## OBS remote control via obs-tablet-remote
+## OBS remote control

 The broadcaster will provide you with a URL to go to the remote control.
 TODO: picture

-This is an example (note: it won't work, because you don't have OBS running):

-- coderefinery.github.io/obs-tablet-remote/#!auto&host=HOST&port=4444&password=PASSWORD&config=https://raw.githubusercontent.com/coderefinery/obs-config/master/obs-tablet-remote-config.json

-Go to this URL.
-It will prompt you for a password (or the broadcaster might add the password to the URL already).
-The OBS remote control will open with a pre-arranged configuration for your course, with buttons corresponding to the controls you see above.
+Go to the URL.
+It will allow you to adjust the stream.
+Getting trained to do this is not documented here yet.